 S. Carlo alle Quattro Fontane - Ceiling by Francesco Borromini - 1640

-Whilst the ceilings of churches built before 1620 were being decorated as shown above,
+Whilst the ceilings of most churches were being decorated as shown above,

-which reaffirmed the supremacy of architecture and had a close relationship with the structure of the church.
+which had a close relationship with the structure of the church.